TamaGON Mold insulation system

 TamaGON reduces conductivity by reducing the contact area with the platen and forming an insulating layer of air.

-1. Blocks heat from the mold Fitting plate
+1. Blocks heat from the mold mounting plate

 When the mold is heated, the heat is transferred to the platen through the mold Fitting plate.